 The Eddystone EC10 Mk 1

 This is a surveillance receiver from the mid 1960s.
 I don't know much about it, except the IF is 21.4 MHz, and it uses plug-in heads to provide coverage from 3 MHz to 7 GHz.
 There were several variants with different IF bandwidths.
-I have only one head, covering 90 to 300 MHz, although I have borrowed and checked it with others.
+I have two heads, covering 30 to 100 MHz (SH-201P-1) and 90 to 300 MHz (SH-202P-1), and I have borrowed and checked it with other tuners.
 The receiver operates FM, AM, CW and PAM.
 It has nice tuning and signal strength meters.
 A pretty receiver, with no speaker output, only headphones and a rear line connection.

 Reception of FM broadcast is fairly good, and that of Amateur and commercial NBFM transmissions is adequate, but lack of squelch is a problem.

-The tuner head has an amazing planar spiral variable inductor mechanism in the ganged tuning, and all versions have a rear-lit film-strip dial.
+These two lowest-frequency tuner heads have an amazing planar spiral variable inductor mechanism in the ganged tuning, and all versions have a rear-lit film-strip dial and beautiful anti-backlash gearing.
 The design and construction of this receiver is of the highest quality.
 It has plug-in boards with gold-plated connections.
 The larger SR-209 receiver uses two of the same plug-ins, and has is a 'panadaptor' option.

 The Norlin SR-219 with 90 - 300 MHz plugin